Capex and Opex

 This type of expenditure is shown in the balance sheet on the asset side.

-Example of Capital Expenditure (Capex)
+Examples of Capital Expenditure (Capex)

-Operational Expenditure (Opex)
+Operating Expenditure (Opex)

 This type of expenditure is shown in the income statement on the debit side.

-Example of Operational Expenditure (Opex)
+Examples of Operating Expenditure (Opex)